Ameckto/Personal-Voice-and-Chat-Assistant-within-bigbluebutton/README.md

 ## String similarity test

-To be able to just mute the person called Niklas in the meeting but have entered a version of Niklas e.g. Niklas_93 a string similarity package called [string-similarity](https://www.npmjs.com/package/string-similarity) is used.
+To be able to mute a person which name is falsely identified by the ASR-Server or by the user entering the name in the chat wrong there is a string (name) similarity method used to even identify those cases.

-There is a test
+E.g. Niklas should be muted but there is only Niklas_93 in the current meeting.

+This string-similarity method is provided by the [string-similarity](https://www.npmjs.com/package/string-similarity) package.

-The testfile is located at:
+A test (file) of this method is located at:

 ```sh
 bigbluebutton-html5/tests/string_similarity_test/string_similarity_test.ipynb